BaharONEL/Association-Rules-Learning-ARL-/README.md

 make a suggestion.

  ## Dataset Story :
-Online Retail II : The dataset named is a UK-based online sales store's sales between 01/12/2009 and 09/12/2011 contains.
+Online Retail II
+The dataset named is a UK-based online sales store's sales between 01/12/2009 and 09/12/2011 contains.
-The product catalog of this company includes souvenirs.
+The product catalog of this company includes souvenirs. promotion can be considered as products.
-The vast majority of the company's customers are corporate customers.
+There is also information that most of its customers are wholesalers

  ## Variables :